 Select a an exam type

-The new Postgraduate Certificate in Philosophy is a part-time course in philosophy aimed at graduates.
+The Postgraduate Certificate in Philosophy is a part-time course in philosophy aimed at those with a degree in a related subject.
 Taught over a series of two-day teaching weekends and supporting one-to-one supervisions, the course explores a range of philosophical topics, from Ancient Philosophy to Existentialism.
-The first unit examines the origins of our notions of truth and reality by exploring a key text from the ancient world.
+The first unit examines the origins of our notions of truth and reality by exploring a variety of texts from the ancient world.
 In the second unit, students will consider how these ideas developed in early modernity as scientific enquiry takes hold.
 In the third unit, students will grapple with Existentialism.
 Throughout, students will engage in one-to-one supervisions and will be asked to choose one element of the taught content to relate to a contemporary problem in modern life, such as Artificial Intelligence or post-truth politics.

 Students living in